-Marking focuses on positive and constructive comments and pupils should be given a clear indication of their level of achievement and advice on how to improve upon their work and targets set accordingly.
+Marking focuses on positive and constructive comments and pupils should be given a clear indication of their level of performance and advice on how to improve upon their work and targets set accordingly.
 Success criteria should be shared with and understood by pupils.
+It should incorporate High Performance Learning language, so pupils are aware of how these competencies align with national curriculum and grade assignment.
 There may be occasions when a teacher prefers not to indicate every error - to encourage extended work or to avoid discouraging effort - and hence there is flexibility in the marking policy which relies on the professional judgement of the teacher.
+High Performance Learning indicators should be included on some or all Key Stage 3 mark schemes, and may be added to some Key Stage 4 or 5 mark schemes, where appropriate.